• Skip to primary navigation

 15th December 2016 Posted Under: Family Law

-As Christmas approaches we delve into the emotional issue of deciding child contact for separated families on ‘big’ dates on the calendar.
+As Christmas approaches, we delve into the emotional issue of deciding child contact for separated families on ‘big’ dates on the calendar.

-Seperation is never easy on children, especially around those ‘big’ family, get together calendar dates such as Christmas.
+Separation is never easy on children, especially around those ‘big’ family, get together calendar dates such as Christmas.

 With the festive period being the time that families traditionally spend together, it all too often sparks high emotions for parents who have split up but still want to spend as much time as possible with their children.

 It’s easy to see how the conflict can arise: one parent may have residence of the child, whereas another has contact as part of the separation settlement.
 It can then easily lead to an unfortunate position whereby the parent with residence seeks to block the parent who has contact, from having contact with their child on Christmas Day for a myriad of reasons.
-And, of course, it is the child who is left at the centre of an unpleasant contentious issue.
+And, of course, it is the child who is left at the centre of an unpleasant, contentious issue.

 The best advice is always to avoid this problem and for requests for changes in rights to be resolved well in advance of the festive period, in particular to ensure there are no delays or difficulties caused by changing courts hours and solicitors going on holiday.